Marcoshenrich/kelpscape/README.md

     }
 ```

-spawnDenizen is a factory method that manages all the reproductive cycles in Kelpscape.
+`Logic.spawnDenizen` is a factory method that manages all the reproductive cycles in Kelpscape.
 A switch case evaluates the parent and sets variables that trickle down to a catch-all spawn pattern.

 Most denizens only spawn one other type of denizen, but all fish spawn fish eggs, which can spawn various types of baby fish.
 A helper method is needed that evaluates the parent of the fishegg, and spawns the appropiate baby fish.